 Sussex Osteopath and Naturopath

-Meridian Osteopathic Clinic is an established complementary and natural health provider in Sussex, based in Telscombe Cliffs and Peacehaven, East Sussex for over 20 years.
+Meridian Osteopathic Clinic is an established complementary and natural health provider in Sussex, based in Telscombe Cliffs and Peacehaven, Sussex for over 20 years.
 Close to Brighton and complementing osteopathy in Sussex with naturopathy.

 Osteopathy is a system of assessing, diagnosing, treating and preventing a wide range of health problems.